Unconditional Positive Regard

 If you think it's about smiling and nodding, you are doing it wrong.

 Posted Oct 07, 2012

 Unconditional positive regard is not about liking someone.

 First, Rogers’ theory was that human beings have an innate urge towards socially constructive behavior which is always present and always functioning at some level.
-Second, Rogers’ believed that each person had a need for self-determination; and the more a person’s need for self-determination is respected, the more likely their innate urge to be socially constructive will take hold.
-For Rogers this provided insight into the best way to create nurturing environments at home, school, workplace and the therapy room.
+Second, Rogers believed that each person had a need for self-determination; and the more a person’s need for self-determination is respected, the more likely their innate urge to be socially constructive will take hold.
+For Rogers, this provided insight into the best way to create nurturing environments at home, school, workplace, and therapy room.

 That doesn’t mean that you need to like the person or approve of what they do.
 Nor does it mean that you have to simply put up with what they do if you see it as dangerous in some way.

 Trainee therapists often want to know how to do UPR.
 It can be misunderstood as simply being nice to people—smiling at them and nodding.
 But it’s not about what you do.
 UPR is an attitude.
 Once a therapist gets the attitude, the behaviour that expresses that attitude will follow.

 The thing to understand is that UPR only makes sense as a way to be with others if you think the theory behind it is right.
 But more than that, if you don’t buy the theory, you won’t actually be able to do it—no matter how hard you try.

 If you are not genuine, your conditional regard will always leak out.